-As a Realtor, we all know it can be challenging to work with FSBOs.
+As Realtors, we all know it can be challenging to work with FSBOs.
 But the reality is that most homeowners trying to sell their homes will not be successful.
-For this reason, it’s worth it to cold call these potential leads and convince them that you can help them out.
+For this reason, it’s worth it to cold call these potential leads and convinces them that you can help them out.

 Homes under pre-foreclosure can make valuable leads.
 Cold calling these leads is often less competitive and allows you to demonstrate your value by helping someone through a distressing ordeal.